branjames117/react-portfolio/README.md

 ## Usage

-Upload React build files to hosting service such as GitHub Pages.
+Upload React build files to hosting service such as GitHub Pages or Netlify.

-The landing page is hosted [here](https://branjames117.github.io/brans-portfolio/).
+The landing page is hosted [here](https://branjamesweb.dev/).

 ![Screenshot](./public/images/screenshot.jpg)